-Cadbury-On August 7, Lydia Caroline (Brown) Cadbury, aged eighty-eight, at Medford Leas, NJ, her residence for the past three years.
-She was born at Westtown, PA, where her father, Thomas Kite Brown, was mathematics teacher and later headmaster.
-She graduated from Wellesley College in 1912, and four years later married Henry Joel Cadbury, who was a cousin on her mother's side, and who had also been her Latin teacher at Westtown School.
-His career as a New Testament professor took them from Haverford, PA, to Cambridge, MA, twice, and back again to Haverford, after a couple of years in residence at Pendle Hill, for an active retirement.
+Cadbury-On August 7, Lydia Caroline grown) Cadbury, aged eighty-eight, at ledford Leas, NJ, her residence for the past tee years.
+She was born at Westtown, PA, here her father, Thomas Kite Brown, was athematics teacher and later headmaster.
+The graduated from Wellesley College in 12, and four years later married Henry Joel abury, who was a cousin on her mother's e, and who had also been her Latin teacher Westtown School.
+His career as a New stament professor took them from Haverdy, PA, to Cambridge, MA, twice, and as again to Haverford, after a couple of ars in residence at Pendle Hill, for an active frement.
 Henry Cadbury died in 1974.